-We ship nearly all ferrous bulk sales to foreign customers under contracts supported by letters of credit issued or confirmed by banks it deems creditworthy.
+Historically, we have shipped almost all of our large shipments of ferrous scrap metal to foreign customers under contracts supported by letters of credit issued or confirmed by banks deemed creditworthy.
 The letters of credit ensure payment by the customer.
 As we generally sell export recycled ferrous metal under contracts or orders that generally provide for shipment within 30 to 60 days after the price is agreed, our customers typically do not have difficulty obtaining letters of credit from their banks in periods of rising ferrous prices, as the value of the letters of credit are collateralized by the value of the inventory on the ship.
 However, in periods of significantly declining prices, our customers may not be able to obtain letters of credit for the full sales value of the inventory to be shipped.

-As of August 31, 2017 and 2016, 33% and 34%, respectively, of our trade accounts receivable balance were covered by letters of credit.
-Of the remaining balance, 88% and 94% was less than 60 days past due as of August 31, 2017 and 2016, respectively.
+As of August 31, 2018 and 2017, 33% of our trade accounts receivable balance were covered by letters of credit.
+Of the remaining balance, 99% and 88% was less than 60 days past due as of August 31, 2018 and 2017, respectively.